aldybuanaa/MapAmor/README.md

 # Work Plan

-the following are some of the features of the FoodPin application made using Swift, UIKit with MVVM, Storyboard, MapKit:
+the following are some of the features of the MapAmor application made using Swift, UIKit with MVVM, Storyboard, MapKit:

 - Show Map using MapKit
 - Annotation for location